stacks-archive/blockstack-ios/docs/tutorial.md

     ```bash
     npm install -g generator-blockstack
     ```
 ## Build the Blockstack hello-world

 In this section, you build a Blockstack `hello-world` application.
-Then, you modify the `hello-world` to interact with the Android app via a redirect.
+Then, you modify the `hello-world` to interact with the iOS app via a redirect.

 ### Generate and launch your hello-blockstack application